 Market and Model

-You'll pay from around £18,000 for a 1.5-litre petrol-powered MINI Hatch 5-Door Cooper model.
+You'll pay from around £18,500 for a 1.5-litre petrol-powered MINI Hatch 5-Door Cooper model.
 That prices it mid-way between a decent Fiesta-sized supermini and a Focus-sized family hatch.
 Tempting.
 The spec's decent too.
+There's a choice of 'Classic', 'Sport' and 'Exclusive' trim levels.
+And you can have manual or auto transmission.
 All models get LED headlamps, a USB interface and Bluetooth, electrically adjustable exterior mirrors, front fog lamps and an onboard computer.
 Air-conditioning is available free of charge on all models.
 Safety equipment includes front and side airbags, as well as curtain airbags for the front and rear seats.
 All seats are fitted with 3-point seat belts, belt tensioners and belt force limiters at the front.
 ISOFIX child seat mountings are provided at the rear and the front passenger seat.

 These can be supplemented with a range of options that includes two-zone automatic air-conditioning, heated front seats, a panoramic glass roof, windscreen heating, rain sensors and automatic light control, a Harman Kardon hi-fi speaker system and a sports leather steering wheel.
 Other options include Park Distance Control, electrically heated and folding exterior mirrors, plus both interior and exterior mirrors with automatic anti-dazzle function.

 Cost of Ownership

 The third-generation MINI's biggest step forward has undoubtedly come in the area of engine efficiency and the five-door car continues that theme.
 Go for the Cooper 1.5-litre petrol model and it'll manage up to 52.34mpg on the combined cycle, with emissions rated at up to 123g/km.